paddyhockey1/Anaheim-Ducks-Fanblog/README.md

 * Comment, once made, are split into two types, approved and to be approved. approved comments appear with regular text colour and to be approvved comments appear with a grey font colour as planned.

-* when comments are made buttons asking if they would like to either edit or delete their comment appear as included in the code.
+* When comments are made buttons asking if they would like to either edit or delete their comment appear as included in the code.

+* Both comment editing and cdeletion are working succesfully.

+### Admin Page Access

+* Admin page is accessed by adding the suffix /admin to the site's URL address as planned.

+* Super user and those with staff status can successfully access the admin page as expected.

+* As designed, only the super user and those who have been given the necesary permissions can make changes to the admin page.